 - Increase Profits: When your customers see that your company practices social responsibility, they’ll spend more money with you.
 A 2019 Aflac survey showed that 77 percent of consumers make their spending decisions based on a company’s commitment to social impact.

 - Get Tax Breaks: According to the IRS, corporations can deduct qualified charitable contributions to nonprofits of up to 25 percent of their taxable income.
 So, tax deductions can significantly impact your company’s bottom line.
-This incentive can be a driving motivation for some.
+These benefits can be a driving motivation for some.

-- Gain Political Leverage: Supporting the right organizations and initiatives could gain the attention and favor of influential people.
-Some businesses know this, and they plan their CSR initiatives accordingly.
+- Gain Political Leverage: Supporting the right organizations, initiatives, and social change could gain the attention and favor of influential people.
+Some businesses know this, and they plan their CSR initiatives and strategy accordingly.
 They do this in the hopes of gaining political leverage or other self-serving motives.

 - Obtain Control for Self-Preservation: If a company is experiencing hardship or other issues, corporate social responsibility programs can help them regain positive control.